magento/devdocs/src/guides/v2.4/graphql/mutations/subscribe-email-to-newsletter.md

 ## Input arguments

-Mutation contains a required `email` parameter that specifies an email address that should be added into a newsletter subscription.
+The mutation contains a required `email` parameter that specifies the email address to be added into a newsletter subscription.

 ## Output attributes